Resize text: -A A +A

 The Australian Standard (AS1926) is a document protected by copyright and cannot be reproduced here.
 The relevant versions of the Australian Standard are dated 1986, 2007 and 2012.

-The requirements for child-resistant barriers vary depending on when the pool was built and where the pool is located.
+The requirements for child-resistant barriers vary depending on when the pool was built, where the pool is located and if any modifications or renovations have since occurred.

 There are 3 different Pool Safety Standards that apply in NSW, depending on when the pool was constructed:

-· AS 1926-1986, fences and gates for private swimming pools which applies to pools constructed prior to 30 August 2008
+· AS 1926-1986, fences and gates for private swimming pools which may apply to pools constructed prior to 30 August 2008

 · AS1926.1 - 2012, swimming pool safety, Part 1 safety barriers for swimming pools constructed after 1 May 2013